24 BEST Things to Do in Merida for Culture, Food & History Nerds

 Cathedral of Merida lit up with colorful lights at night

 Merida is a city full of rich history, fascinating culture, delicious food, and beautiful architecture.
-To experience all of these things, start your tour of the city in the Centro Historico area and then make your way to Paseo Montejo, where you’ll find a street lined with mansions from the end of the 1800s.
+To experience all of these things, start your tour of the city in the historic center and then make your way to Paseo Montejo, where you’ll find a street lined with mansions from the end of the 1800s.
 They have now been turned into museums.

 Topping any list of things to do in Merida is a stroll around its main square, the Plaza Grande (the Grand Plaza).
 Like pretty much all Mexican cities, Merida’s main square is a beautiful park surrounded on all sides by old stately buildings and a grand cathedral from the Spanish colonial era.

-Make sure to visit on the weekends.
-On Sundays locals set up food stalls around the Plaza Grande, making it a great place to sample Yucatecan street food.
+Make sure to visit on the weekend.
+On Sundays locals set up food stalls around the Plaza Grande, making it a great place to sample the street food of Merida.
 On weekend evenings, locals and tourists come out to wander around the park, eat, play, take photos, chat with friends, and go on dates.
 On Friday nights, there’s a fantastic light and sound show on the façade of the cathedral telling the history of Merida.

 2. Visit the Cathedral of Merida